annaaniol/natural-language-processing/lab3/README.md

 > poland, china, logistics, russia, 7

-Therefore the stop words are:
+Therefore the basic stop words are:

 > no, o, ltd, road, co, sp, a, fax, ul, tel, z, of